papuSpartan/stable-diffusion-webui-distributed/README.md

 The reason it works like this is the following:
 - 'laptop' is the fastest real-time worker at 20 ipm so it (initially) gets dealt an equal share of 4 images
 - both of the other workers are considered 'complementary' workers because they cannot keep up with 'laptop' **enough***
-- because of my goal for this extension, both 'complementary' workers will calculate how much, in addition, they **can** make in the time that 'laptop' will take to make the main 12.
+- both 'complementary' workers will then calculate how much, in addition, they **can** make in the time that 'laptop' will take to make the main 12.